Darlington: Government and service sector

-Darlington Building Society is based in the town.

 Darlington Borough Council announced that the site for the DL1 complex, previously a car park for Darlington Town Hall, was also to be redeveloped to house riverside office space for the Department for Education to replace its previous office on the edge of the town in Mowden, in an effort to safeguard Darlington jobs.
 This was officially opened on 19 March 2015.
 The Disclosure and Barring Service has a national office in the town.

 Amazon UK operates a warehouse facility, which opened in early 2020, employing 1,300 full-time staff, one of the town's biggest employers.

 EE is the largest private sector employer in the town, with 2,500 staff.
 The company took over its operations from one of its predecessors, Orange Mobile.

 Morton Park

 The Morton Park area of Darlington is currently undergoing a partial redevelopment, with areas of unused waste land being redeveloped into modern industrial and office space.
 Other commercial spaces in Darlington include North Road Industrial Estate, Cleveland Trading Estate and Faverdale Industrial Estate.
 The council depot on Central Park is also to be redeveloped into commercial space.